Structural design of a dapped end with an opening (EN)

 Red areas represent compression and blue lines tension.
 If you want to reinforce the detail based on these results you can switch to Input/Edit.
 Results will remain in the background, but to show how to work with reinforcement, switch them off for the purpose of the tutorial.

 First item ST1 is used for stirrups modeling.
 Modify the diameter of the stirrups to 10 mm and change the distances between stirrups as 50 2500/17 a200.
 As you can see, you can combine several definitions of distances.
-This means, that first stirrup is positioned 50 mm from edge, then we fill 2.5 m by division of 17 and fill the rest per 200 mm distance.
+This means, that first stirrup is positioned 50 mm from edge, then we fill 2.5 m by a division of 17 and fill the rest per 200 mm distance.

 Change reinforcement item GB1 properties.